 - Do not allow these compounds to evaporate to near dryness unless absence of peroxides has been shown. - For peroxide forming compounds, mark the receipt date on a yellow peroxide sticker, if not already done.
-Stickers can be obtained from EHS (Chemistry 211) or the Stockroom.
+Stickers can be printed HERE or obtained from EHS (Chemistry 211) or the Stockroom.